aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 ### Creating L3 interfaces for VLANs and inter-VLAN routing

-Creating SVIs or L3 interfaces for corresponding VLANs is a little different from what you'd typically be used to, if you're coming from Cisco or Arista.
+Creating SVIs or L3 interfaces for corresponding VLANs is a little different from what you'd typically be used to, if you're coming from the Cisco.
 For example, in Cisco's IOS/IOS-XE/NX-OS, you can create the L3 interface as follows:

 ```
 interface vlan x
     ip address ...
 ```

-In Junos OS, we use irb interfaces (on the QFX platform) and vlan interface (on the EX platform) to do the same.
+In Junos OS, we use irb interface (on the QFX platform) and vlan interface (on the EX platform) to do the same.
 This is not enough though - you need to map these L3 interfaces to the L2 VLAN itself.

 Let's create L3 interfaces for both VLAN 10 and VLAN 20 now, on SW1: